sinar.htm

 4X5 ground glass protector, flat virtually unbreakable Polycarbonate sheet that mounts onto the rear of the GG back where the Sinar bellows or reflex viewer mounts, a glennview product, $20

-4X5 Sinar Fresnel lens only, not in holder (black frame), with the holes for the holder screws to go through, used, with some scratches, still usable, $40
+4X5 Sinar Fresnel lens only, not in holder (black frame), with the holes for the holder screws to go through, used, with many fine scratches, $20

 Polaroid 405 yellow plastic mask (100 series film), New, $5